Michael-Brooks/michaelbrooks.co.uk/docs/blog/5-important-things-i-learnt-when-blogging-old/index.md

 You will now be thankful that users can subscribe to your blog, but you will be even more thankful with the fact that you can now track who subscribes and unsubscribes from your blog.

 2\. ## Make sure you can analyse your blog properly This one may sound pretty obvious, but it can be easy to forget when setting up your blog.
-You need to ensure you either sign up to \[Google Analytics\](https://analytics.google.com/) or \[Piwik\](https://piwik.com).
+You need to ensure you either sign up to [Google Analytics](https://analytics.google.com/) or [Piwik](https://piwik.com).
 You can even use any analytics software which comes with your blog, as long as you understand it and get results from it.

 Next up, you need to ensure that you understand the analytics coming from your blog, read up some articles on the subject and watch some Youtube videos and absorb as much information which they give you as possible.